dotlang/language/README.md

 ###Exposoing

 - You can write `expose MyClass;` before struct section and after type section so that the current class will expose all public fields and functions of MyClass and route them to a member variable named `MyClass`.
-You can customize the name by `expose MMC := MyClass;`
 - You can remove an exposed method by adding same method without body.
 - You can rename an exposed method by removing it and adding your own method.
 - If a method is empty in `MyClass`, the container class can provide an implementation for it.
 This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass` instance variable.
 For other methods, the parent class can define methods with the same name to hide them.
+- Compiler will give error if there will be conflicts in exposed methods (e.g. methods with same name).

 ###Operators